-Our country sees an ever increasing amount of Singapore permanent resident or PR application by foreigners, and a big part of that comes from wealthy individuals and investors.
+Our country sees an ever increasing amount of PR application by foreigners, and a big part of that comes from wealthy individuals and investors.
 It is also why many of these people try to migrate to SG through a investor VISA.

 Here are some reasons why our country is so popular to investors.

 First of all, the tax laws have largely remained unchanged for many years.
 While some schemes and rebates within may fluctuate slightly year to year, generally speaking, it has remained relatively the same.
 It has been trying to keep tax rates competitive, and rebates attractive especially for corporations looking to incorporate in Singapore.
 Low taxes are definitely a plus point to any businessman with a brain!